Alex-TheLuchador/emerald/README.md

 ## Desired Features
 - Agent should have more data to work with, but still should align with my trading principles.
 - Glassnode and X API free tiers could be used.
+- Make sure agent knows to consider BSL/SSL as taken if price has since surpassed those levels - it should not list those levels as liquidity pools anymore.